jmgandarias/industrial_informatics/docs/intro/getting_started/README.md

 In [this website](https://www.learncpp.com/) you have all the necessary information on how to program in C++.
 Including many elements that go beyond the content of this course.

 ### 3.2.
-Luis Llamas Introduction to Programming Course
+Luis Llamas' Introduction to Programming Course

 [This is a course](https://www.luisllamas.es/en/development-course/) that covers general topics of programming (you can find it in Engish and Spanish).
 In many of the entries you can find examples in different languages (don't forget to select C/C++).
 The list below shows:

-1. The **Minimum Concepts** you should know before taking this course.
+1. The **Minimum concepts** you should know before taking this course.
 Without this knowledge, it'd be hard for you to follow this course.
-2. The **Desired Concepts** to have before taking this course.
+2. The **Desired concepts** to have before taking this course.
 It completes the previous list and if you have them, you'll be able to follow the course without any problem.
-3. The **Advanced Concepts**.
+3. The **Advanced concepts**.
 It completes the two preivious lists.
 If you have the, your code knowdlege exceedes the required for this course.

 #### 3.2.1.
-Minimum Concepts
+Minimum concepts

 1. Introduction
       - [What is programming](https://www.luisllamas.es/en/what-is-programming/)